Welasco/AzureSentinelSyslog/README.md

     sudo tcpdump -i lo -Xvv port 25224
     ```

-    In case the problem you are troubleshooting is related to CEF messages you can use the following command defining the port 25226:
+    If the problem you are troubleshooting is related to CEF messages you can use the following command defining the port 25226:

     ```
     sudo tcpdump -i lo -nnvvXS port 25226